Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-If I take on everything and end up exceeding my capacity and unable to get the work done, it will cause trouble for not only my clients but also my team members.
+If I take on too much and exceed my capacity, I'll end up unable to keep up with the work, which will cause trouble not only for the clients but also for my team members.

-For this reason, I always carefully consider how much of a task I can handle before taking on any task.
+Therefore, I make sure to carefully consider how much work I can handle before taking on tasks.

 river